TETRA-EPOC/benthic-video-toolbox/README.md

   - Adding GPS coordinates (latitude and longitude) to Biigle's video annotation file

-# Installation
+# Install BenthicVideoToolbox repo based on laser-auto-detection branch

+Before cloning this branch, you need to download and install git lfs in order to download large file (here epoch_7.pth needed to run inference model):
+- Download https://git-lfs.com/ and run installation exe
+- Open a terminal and run `git lfs install`

-Clone this repository to your local environment, create a python virtual environment and activate it:
+Clone this repository (auto-laser-detection branch) to your local environment, create a python virtual environment and activate it:
   `python -m venv .bvt`
   `source .bvt/bin/activate`
 Or, on windows: